WBAI: 1970s

+On alternate weeks, Oppenheimer presented the works of Barbara Holland, Ivan Arguelles, Ann Darr, Richard Howard, Karen Swenson, James Emanuel, Siv Cedering Fox, Nelson Canton, Victoria Sullivan, Samuel Menashe, Carol Hebald, Paul Zweig, Gregor Roy and Mary Jane Menuez.
+He also produced specials on the aesthetics of 20th century poets and the history of the sonnet with contemporary American examples.

-From 1976 to 1979, poet John Giorno hosted The Poetry Experiment and later presented his five-part series Dial-A-Poem Poets.
+From 1976 to 1979, poet John Giorno hosted The Poetry Experiment and presented, with Charles Ruas, his eight-part series Dial-A-Poem Poets.

+When Ira Weitzman became Director of the Saturday night Free Music Store program, he was as interested in performance as dedicated to music.
+He oversaw Meredith Monk's performance of Quarry, as well as producing Broadway actress Marian Seldes in Portrait of an Unknown Lady: Eleanor Wylie.
+He produced Performing Poets in Support of WBAI with the country's most notable poets.
+His best known production was an evening with the performing poets Ed Friedman, Helen Adam and Patti Smith, who performed her first concert.

-For a few years, WBAI became a cultural force as these programs were disseminated nationally through the Pacifica Network.
+During those years, WBAI became a cultural force as these programs were disseminated nationally through the Pacifica Network.

 In 1977, there was a major internal crisis at WBAI which resulted in the loss of the physical space of the station.
 WBAI was located in a former church on the Upper East Side of Manhattan.
 For many years, WBAI had believed it was exempt from New York City real estate taxes as an "educational" institution, but in March 1977 the City Tax Commission denied that status and WBAI eventually sold the church (which it owned) to pay the back taxes.
 WBAI signed a new lease for the 19th floor (the former Caedmon Records office/studio) plus one office on another floor of an office building at 505 8th Avenue on the West Side of Manhattan.